These are the best adventure motorcycles of 2025

 CFMoto 450MT - trail riding

-Part enduro bike, part lightweight commuter cum tourer, CFMoto is looking to shake up the lightweight adventure segment in 2025 with its well-specced and nice looking 450MT.
+Part enduro bike, part lightweight commuter cum tourer, CFMoto's 450MT is shaking up the lightweight adventure segment in 2025 with its well-specced and nice looking 450MT.

-Probably the most powerful weapon in the 450MT's armoury is it price, as at £5,699, the 2025 450MT is more than half the price of a number of bikes on this list!
-And don't think that the value for money is becuase the team at CFMoto have scrimped on the spec, as with long-travel KYB suspension, J.Juan brakes and a Bosch ABS system.
+One of the most powerful weapon in the 450MT's armoury is it price.
+At £5,699, the 2025 450MT is more than half the price of a number of bikes on this list!
+And don't think that the value for money is because the team at CFMoto have scrimped on the spec.
+With long-travel KYB suspension, J.Juan brakes and a Bosch ABS system, the bike has proven to be wildly popular.
+Many of the dealers we've spoken to say they struggle to keep the bikes in stock

 We've already published out CFMoto 450MT review, and we found it to be a surprinsgly entertaining bike on the road, with the feel and ability of a heavyweight 450 enduro once we got onto the green lanes.